ahowe42/MachineLearningKernelsDemo/README.md

 - Cross-Validation
 - Hyperparameter Tuning
 - Feature Selection
+- Feature Hierarchy
+- Genetic / Evolutionary Algorithms
+- Information Theoretic Criteria
 - Ensemble Modeling

 Each new topic builds upon the previous topic, putting together a somewhat complete (conceptually) machine learning model fitting & evaluation process.

+I have also taken advantage of this platform to demo related data science topics, including:

+- some cool plot.ly plotting
+- the awesomeness of scikit-learn
+- integrating markdown, HTML, and LaTeX in jupyter notebook